sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 \mathbf{F},
 ```

-which is then discretized and stamped into the DP MNA system.
+which is subsequently discretized and stamped into the DP MNA system.

-Because the controller uses a single positive-sequence dq frame, only the positive-sequence component of an unbalanced terminal is regulated; the negative-sequence response appears in the per-phase filter envelopes but is not itself a control state, and the associated $2\omega_n$ dq ripple it would produce is not represented.
-A dual-sequence controller with a dedicated negative-sequence frame is future work.
+Because the controller operates in a single positive-sequence $dq$ frame, only the positive-sequence component of an unbalanced terminal is regulated.
+The negative-sequence response is present in the per-phase filter envelopes but is not itself a control state, and the $2\omega_n$ ripple it would otherwise induce in the $dq$ frame is therefore not represented.
+A dual-sequence controller with a dedicated negative-sequence frame remains the subject of future work.

+## References

+- M. Mirz, S. Vogel, G. Reinke, and A. Monti, “DPsim: A dynamic phasor real-time simulator for power systems,” *SoftwareX*, vol. 10, art.
+100253, 2019. <https://doi.org/10.1016/j.softx.2019.100253>
+- A. Yazdani and R. Iravani, *Voltage-Sourced Converters in Power Systems: Modeling, Control, and Applications*.
+Hoboken, NJ: Wiley-IEEE Press, 2010. <https://ieeexplore.ieee.org/book/5237659>
+- X. Gao, D. Zhou, A. Anvari-Moghaddam, and F. Blaabjerg, “Stability Analysis of Grid-Following and Grid-Forming Converters Based on State-Space Model,” in *Proc.
+2022 International Power Electronics Conference (IPEC-Himeji 2022, ECCE Asia)*, pp. 422–428. <https://ieeexplore.ieee.org/document/9806927>

 ## Source code and examples